fatihdumanli/EventTower/README.md

 # EventTower
-A service bus implementation created with RabbitMQ.
+A message bus implementation with functionality to send commands/events to other processes by using RabbitMQ.

 # Give a star
 If you like this repository or you've learned something please give a star ⭐Thanks!

 # How EventTower works

 ![EventTower](https://i.ibb.co/23z1z1t/rabbitmq-diagram-1.png)

-EventTower uses RabbitMQ.Client package to establish a connection to given RabbitMQ server.
-Uses a abstraction layer called 'RabbitMQAdapter' to publishing/subscribing logic.
-For more information take a look my [blog post](https://fatihdumanli.medium.com/build-a-message-bus-implementation-with-net-core-and-rabbitmq-9ba350b777f4).
+EventTower uses RabbitMQ.Client package to establish a connection to the given RabbitMQ server.
+Uses an abstraction layer called 'RabbitMQAdapter' to publishing/subscribing logic.
+For more information take a look at my [blog post](https://fatihdumanli.medium.com/build-a-message-bus-implementation-with-net-core-and-rabbitmq-9ba350b777f4).

 # Installation